 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report of the current period.
 These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Nexia Sydney Audit Pty Ltd Level 16, 1 Market Street Sydney NSW 2000 PO Box H195 Australia Square NSW 1215 p +61 2 9251 4600 e info@nexiasydney.com.au w nexia.com.au
+Level 16, 1 Market Street Sydney NSW 2000 PO Box H195 Australia Square NSW 1215 e info@nexiasydney.com.au w nexia.com.au

 Liability limited by a scheme approved under Professional Standards Legislation.